Per Hellmyrs

 Per Hellmyrs (born 18 March 1983) is a Swedish professional bandy player who is a creative midfielder.

 Career

 Club career

 Hellmyrs was brought up by Edsbyns IF and has represented their senior team, the Russian club Raketa, Swedish club Bollnäs and Russian club Dynamo Moscow.
-He is one of only few players, who have gone from representing Edsbyn to representing Bollnäs, two clubs with a traditional rivalry between them.
+He is one of very few players who have gone from representing Edsbyn to representing Bollnäs, two clubs with a traditional rivalry between them.

 International career

-Hellmyrs was part of Swedish World Champions teams of 2005, 2009, 2010, 2012, and 2017.
+Hellmyrs was part of Swedish World Champion teams of 2005, 2009, 2010, 2012, and 2017.